Etak

-Founding of the Company
+Founding of the company

 Etak's initial start-up funding came from Nolan Bushnell, famous for starting Atari and Chuck E. Cheese's Pizza Time Theater.

-"[Co-founder Stan Honey] was doing military-related research at SRI International in 1983 when he sailed with Pong inventor and Atari founder Nolan Bushnell to victory in a Transpac race.
+[Co-founder Stan Honey] was doing military-related research at SRI International in 1983 when he sailed with Pong inventor and Atari founder Nolan Bushnell to victory in a Transpac race.
 Bushnell was impressed with Honey's navigational electronics and asked whether he had any other ideas.
 Honey suggested a car navigation system.
-Bushnell gave him $500,000 in seed money, and digital-mapping firm Etak (named after a Polynesian term for navigation) was born."
+Bushnell gave him $500,000 in seed money, and digital-mapping firm Etak (named after a Polynesian term for navigation) was born.

 Etak's Navigator was the first commercially available automotive navigation system of any practical significance.
 Etak initially delivered the hardware system, the maps and dynamic content for its automotive navigation system.

 Early Etak product literature claimed that "Etak" was an ancient Polynesian term that described navigating intuitively by the stars.

 Etak Navigator

 Etak's initial product, the Navigator, was introduced in 1985.
 This system was the precursor to today's GPS-based automotive navigation systems, many of which trace a direct line of descent to Etak's technology.

 The original Etak Navigator was a specially-packaged Intel 8088-based system with 256K RAM, 32K EPROM, 2K SRAM, and a cassette tape drive on which digital maps and some of the operating system were stored.
 The tapes could not hold much information, so for the Los Angeles area, for example, three to four tapes were required.
 When an edge of the map was reached, the driver needed to change cassette tapes to continue benefitting from the accuracy of map-matching.
 The system had a tape drive that was designed to be installed within easy reach of the driver, so this could be done while driving.
 The map moved on the screen as the car was driven, but instead of the color raster graphics display of today's systems it had a green vector display.

-The Navigator featured Address geocoding It worked by using a digital compass mounted somewhere in the car (typically inside the headliner) and two wheel sensors mounted on the non-driven wheels (with magnetic strips installed on the wheel rims themselves).
+The Navigator featured address geocoding.
+It worked by using a digital compass mounted somewhere in the car (typically inside the headliner) and two wheel sensors mounted on the non-driven wheels (with magnetic strips installed on the wheel rims themselves).
 The system used map-matching augmented dead reckoning.
 The user entered the location of the car where it was first installed, and took it on a short calibration drive.
-From then on, the system self-corrected: error accumulated through dead reckoning could usually be reduced by checking to see if the current location and direction of movement corresponded to a street in the map data.
+From then on, the system self-corrected: error accumulated through dead reckoning could usually be reduced by checking to see whether the current location and direction of movement corresponded to a street in the map data.
 Because there was no GPS to provide an approximate absolute location, this was critically important.